 It is easier than you may think.
-All you have to do is to go to Copyscape and enter the url to see if there is duplicates of your content online.
+All you have to do is to go to Copyscape and enter the URL to see if there are duplicates of your content online.
 Once you find out then you will need to contact the person who did this and request that they remove the copied content.
 In order to know where their site is hosted, you will go to a site called Whois and put in the name of the site.
 If they have had the habit of doing this for some time and refuse to stop then you will go through these next steps.

 - Find out who is hosting their site and contact them and explain that you are a victim of plagiarism.

-- You can also go to Google take legal action to get the site de-indexed from the search engines due to copyright infringement.
+- You can also go to Google to take legal action to get the site de-indexed from the search engines due to copyright infringement.

 - You can also fill out a DMCA (Digital Millenium Copyright Act) to make a formal complaint as well.

-The ugly truth is that just because you claim to be a blogger does not mean that you are one.
+- The ugly truth is that just because you claim to be a blogger does not mean that you are one.